-Having your child's first holy communion day or Holy Confirmation can be quite stressful - believe us we're been there several times.
+Having your child's First Holy Communion or Holy Confirmation can be quite stressful - believe us we've been there several times.
 From hair appointments to photographers to confusion, it is very easy for something to go wrong.

 You would end up turning an important day into an argument with your partner and missing the important thing about the day: Celebrating your family.